-

 Andi Armia Pratiwi

-Alina works on data innovation projects between the public and private sectors, helping to extend the ethically and responsibly use of novel data sources, tools, and methods to enhance more humane and effective migration policies.
+Alina works on data innovation projects between the public and private sectors, helping to extend the ethical and responsible use of novel data sources, tools, and methods to enhance more humane and effective migration policies.
 She cooperates mainly in the Big Data for Migration Alliance (BD4M) projects and the Data Innovation Directory.

-She holds a BA degree in Political Science from the University of Costa Rica, and currently pursuing a master's degree in Public Policy at Hertie School in Berlin.
+She holds a BA degree in Political Science from the University of Costa Rica, and a master's degree in Public Policy from the Hertie School in Berlin.

 Alina Menocal Peters